High-performance software teams have never been more important, yet so challenging to build.

 Phase 1: Inspire your teams to 10x their business impact

-In this phase, you will get a 50 minute live presentation and inspire your teams that implementing change to 10x their business impact is not only necessary, but realistic.
-Plus a 90 minutes of facilitated breakout sessions with team members to brainstorm ways to 10x their business impact.
-The presentation and breakout sessions can either be delivered virtually (ideal for fully remote or hybrid teams) on in live at a company event.
+Over the course of a day, you will get a 50 minute live presentation to inspire your teams that implementing change to 10x their business impact is not only necessary, but realistic.
+Plus 60 minutes of facilitated breakout sessions with team members to brainstorm ways that they can 10x their business impact.
+The presentation and breakout sessions can either be delivered virtually (ideal for fully remote or hybrid teams) or live at a company event.

 Phase 2: Identify opportunities to increase business impact